loomis/connected-edge/docs/docs/prerequisites/laptop.md

 ---
 layout: default-edit
-title: Laptop
+title: Local Machine
 nav_order: 1
 parent: Prerequisites
 permalink: /docs/prerequisites/laptop
 ---

-# Laptop
+# Local Machine

-To interact with the cloud services and edge devices, you must have a laptop (or workstation) that is connected to the Internet and that provides a Linux (or Linux-like) environment with a modern web browser.
+To interact with the cloud services and edge devices, you must have a local machine (laptop or workstation) that is connected to the Internet and that provides a Linux (or Linux-like) environment with a modern web browser.

 The following sections provide alternatives, listed from most desirable to least desirable.

 ## Native Linux OS

-The best configuration is the use of a laptop that natively runs a Linux or Linux-like operating system.
+The best configuration is the use of a laptop or workstation that natively runs a Linux or Linux-like operating system.
 There are many alternatives, most of which can be installed easily on recent hardware.

-If you are installing Linux on your laptop, you may want to consider some of these alternatives:
+If you are installing Linux on your machine, you may want to consider some of these alternatives:

  - [Ubuntu Desktop](https://ubuntu.com/download/desktop): A common,